Rei-SwitchBot/faq/en-us/Hub Mini.md

 The link will be automatically established.

-Please note: For BLE (Bluetooth Low Energy) communication devices such as SwitchBot Curtains and SwitchBot Locks, please first enable the "Cloud Services" (connect to SwitchBot Hub Mini) in the Settings screen.
+Please note: For BLE (Bluetooth Low Energy) communication devices such as SwitchBot Curtains and SwitchBot Locks, please first enable the "Third-party Services" (connect to SwitchBot Hub Mini) in the Settings screen.

 ---